-- (computational indistinguishability) The most general choice is not to restrict the nature of what the adversary is trying to compute, and merely require that it is possible, given just oracle access to P, to produce an output distribution that is computationally indistinguishable from what the adversary computes when given $\mathcal{O}(P)$. - (satisfying a relation) An alternative is to consider the adversary as trying to produce an output that satisfies an arbitrary (possibly polynomial-time) relation with the original program P, and require that it is possible, given just oracle access to P, to succeed with roughly the same probability as the adversary does when given $\mathcal{O}(P)$. - (computing a function) A weaker requirement is to restrict the previous requirement to relations that are functions; that is, the adversary is trying to compute some function of the original program. - (computing a predicate) The weakest is to restrict the previous requirement to $\{0,1\}$ -valued functions; that is, the adversary is trying to decide some property of the original program.
+- (computational indistinguishability) The most general choice is not to restrict the nature of what the adversary is trying to compute, and merely require that it is possible, given just oracle access to P, to produce an output distribution that is computationally indistinguishable from what the adversary computes when given $\mathcal{O}(P)$. - (satisfying a relation) A weaker alternative is to consider the adversary as trying to produce an output that satisfies a predetermined (possibly polynomial-time) relation with the original program P, and require that it is possible, given just oracle access to P, to succeed with roughly the same probability as the adversary does when given $\mathcal{O}(P)$. - (computing a function) An even weaker requirement is to restrict the previous requirement to relations that are functions; that is, the adversary is trying to compute some predetermined function of the original program. - (computing a predicate) The weakest alternative is obtained by restricting the previous requirement to $\{0, 1\}$ -valued functions; that is, the adversary is trying to decide some predetermined property of the original program.